Skip to main content

 Human History

 The Lincolnshire coast has been progressively advancing seaward for centuries, with medieval settlements now located well inland from the current shoreline.
-The area was historically used for grazing cattle on the dune pastures and for wildfowling along the foreshore.
-A disused gas terminal on part of the reserve was decommissioned in the 1990s, with the infrastructure removed and the site restored to wildlife habitat.
+[1] The area was historically used for grazing cattle on the dune pastures and for wildfowling along the foreshore.
+The Theddlethorpe Gas Terminal, built in 1972 to receive gas from the Viking gas field, operated on part of the reserve site for over 45 years before closing in 2018.
 Bombing ranges during World War II used the flat coastal terrain for practice, with occasional ordnance still found and requiring specialist disposal.

 Park History

-Saltfleetby-Theddlethorpe Dunes was designated as a National Nature Reserve in 1966, recognizing the dynamic coastal processes and diverse wildlife of this unusual accreting coast.
-Natural England manages the reserve, with recent management focusing on maintaining the mosaic of habitats from dynamic frontal dunes through to freshwater marsh.
-The removal of the gas terminal and restoration of the site significantly expanded the effective reserve area for wildlife.
-The reserve has become increasingly important for bittern conservation, with the reedbeds providing breeding habitat for this rare and secretive heron.
+Saltfleetby-Theddlethorpe Dunes was designated as a National Nature Reserve in 1966, recognising the dynamic coastal processes and diverse wildlife of this unusual accreting coast.
+[1] Natural England manages the reserve, with recent management focusing on maintaining the mosaic of habitats from dynamic frontal dunes through to freshwater marsh.
+The Theddlethorpe Gas Terminal, which operated on part of the site from 1972, ceased gas production in 2018 and its infrastructure was demolished from 2020, with the area being restored to wildlife habitat.
+[2] The reserve has become increasingly important for bittern conservation, with the reedbeds providing breeding habitat for this rare and secretive heron.

 Major Trails And Attractions